 6.)
 New Orleans is the birthplace of voodoo and has also been listed as one of the top most haunted cities in the United States.
 If you visit, you’ll see tourist attractions and tours to visit the local haunted mansions and graveyards in the area.
 You will need to be prepared for a good ghost story if you decide to take one of the tours.
 The LeLaurie Mansion is said to be the most haunted of all.
 It is also a fact that voodoo queen Marie Laveau’s gravesite receives even more visitors than Elvis Presley’s grave.

 7.)
 If you’re a fan of happy hour or mixed drinks, you can thank New Orleans.
 Supposedly their home to America’s first mixed drink, the sazerac, which is also the official cocktail for the city of New Orleans.
 Another fun fact, the creator of this drink was Antoine Peychard in a bar inside the French Quarter.

 8.)
-Many may not be aware, but it is illegal to ride on a float during Mardi Gras without donning a mask.
+Many may not be aware but for the most of the history of Mardi Gras, it has been illegal to ride on a float in the festival without donning a mask.

 9.)
 There is a monument of Andrew Jackson located in Jackson Square.
 This is the first time a statue of a horse showed the horse with more than one hoof off its base.